dstille/combinatorics_in_kids_game/README.md

 # This is an Open Source Project
 I welcome collaboration and feedback.
 Please be considerate of all participating.

-# combinatorics_in_kids_game
+# combinatorics_in_kids_games
 I have a few games here to teach about permutations and combinations that live in the herding_game_odds folder.

 The games start with horse_game.py to teach about permutations through the number of lineups that can be made from the Cousins (my nieces and nephews).

-Then mini_lotto.py (which is incomplete) introduces the differences between permutations and combinations by asking how much more of a profit I can turn if I sell lotto tickets with repeated numbers versus unrepeated numbers.
+Then mini_lotto.py (under construction) introduces the differences between permutations and combinations by asking how much more of a profit I can turn if I sell lotto tickets with repeated numbers versus unrepeated numbers.
+Compare the steps used in generating permutations and combinations.

 pet_herding.py uses a game about my nephew's Australian Shepherd herding up fellow family pets to teach about combinations, sets and odds.